 Our Experts at Work

 Much of the Perot Museum’s current research is based upon material collected during expeditions in Alaska, from north of the Arctic Circle on the Colville River, to areas further south in Denali National Park and Aniakchak National Monument.
 This work is part of joint programs among the National Park Service, the University of Alaska, the University of Kansas and Hokkaido University in Japan.
-It has already resulted in the discovery of two new species of dinosaur, the horned Pachyrhinosaurus perotorum, and a brand new Tyrannosaur named Nanuqsaurus hoglundi, and further discoveries yet to be made!
+It has already resulted in the discovery of two new species of dinosaur — the horned Pachyrhinosaurus perotorum and a tyrannosaur named Nanuqsaurus hoglundi — along with further discoveries yet to be made!